How to Answer the Medical School Secondary “Why Us?” Question

 1 | Do Your Research (Beyond the School’s Website)

-Your first step is deeply researching the school and all it has to offer.
+Start with the school’s website, but don’t stop there.
 What values does the program hold?
 Do they specialize in a specific kind of medicine?
-Based on the other schools you’ve researched, what differentiates this program?
+What differentiates them from the other programs you’ve researched?
 Do they offer extracurriculars you’ve been actively involved in before?

 2 | Don’t Repeat Mission Statements